Atlanta Civic Center: History

 The Atlanta Civic Center was built in 1967 on the site of Ripley Street and part of Currier Street in the Buttermilk Bottom community.
 It was partly built as the city's convention center, but was quickly superseded in 1976 by the state-run Georgia World Congress Center.
 It once hosted the annual Spring Tour of the Metropolitan Opera and served as the home of "Theatre of the Stars", a summer series of Broadway musicals featuring well-known stars of the entertainment industry.
 The Balanchine production of "The Nutcracker" was performed there annually for several years.
 The Civic Center also served as the site for the 1996 Summer Olympics cultural program.

+On July 1st, 1999, Britney Spears played to a sold out crowd as part of her ...Baby One More Time Tour.

 In 2000, it hosted the Jeopardy!
 Tournament of Champions with Georgian Robin Carroll winning.

 The Atlanta Civic Center underwent a $2 million renovation in 2001 and added "Boisfeuillet Jones" to its name in honor of Atlanta businessman and philanthropist Boisfeuillet Jones, Sr. In 2003, the Civic Center became the host for the Atlanta Opera, which moved to the Cobb Energy Center in suburban Cobb County in 2007.

 The back parking lot was where the 99x stage was located during the Music Midtown Festival.
 During the 2002 festival, Turner South hosted an indoor televised concert.

 On July 22, 2005, it hosted President George W. Bush when he spoke to an invitation-only crowd about changes in Medicare.
 He was introduced by Governor Sonny Perdue and also accompanied by his mother Barbara Bush and U.S. senators Saxby Chambliss and Johnny Isakson.

 In May 2007 it was revealed that the city was considering demolition of the facility, in addition to the neighboring SciTrek, replacing them with a new performing arts center.
 SciTrek did close, but the Civic Center remained in operation.

 In 2008, the Peachtree Road Race stage and finish festival were moved here when Piedmont Park was deemed off-limits because of drought conditions, as were other large events normally held in Piedmont Park such as Atlanta Pride.
 On October 18, 2008, the center hosted the 2008 BET Hip Hop Awards.

 In April 2011, in honor of the Atlanta Georgia Temple rededication, over 2,000 youth of the Church of Jesus Christ of Latter-day Saints (LDS Church) performed in a youth cultural celebration entitled "Southern Lights".
 Church president Thomas S. Monson enjoyed the performance along with other Church leaders, including Elder M. Russell Ballard, Walter F. González and William R. Walker.

 Family Feud taped at the Atlanta Civic Center from 2011 to 2015, before moving to the Georgia World Congress Center.

 In March 2022, the Atlanta Housing Authority was seeking a developer to transform and repurpose the 19-acre site.
 However, the engagement and withdrawal of development companies has slowed down progress.